Planning the Perfect Engagement Session: Outfits, Locations, and Little Touches

 - • A blanket for snuggling shots

-- • Your dog (yes please!)
+- • Your dog (please!!!)

-- • Bikes, vintage cars, instruments—anything unique to you
+- • Bikes, vintage cars, instruments, anything unique to you

 - • Bringing a bouquet or floral sprig can be a subtle romantic touch